Mossdale Caverns: Speleology

-Eli Simpson, a founder of the British Speleological Association, had become convinced there was a large undiscovered caving system in the area and devoted much of his time to finding it.
+Eli Simpson, a founder of the British Speleological Association, had become convinced there was a large undiscovered cave system in the area and devoted much of his time to finding it.
 Simpson later enlisted the help of fellow B.S.A. member Bob Leakey, who recruited a team of female co-workers from Yeadon aircraft factory to help the exploration of Mossdale Scar.
-(The Second World War had created a local shortage of able bodied males) On 31 May 1941, while searching for a fallen tobacco pipe, Leakey found an entrance which led to the subsequent Exploration of Mossdale Caverns.
+(The Second World War had created a local shortage of able-bodied males.)
+On 31 May 1941, while searching for a fallen tobacco pipe, Leakey found an entrance which led to the subsequent exploration of Mossdale Caverns.

 It is a very challenging cave system prone to flooding, with many passages involving long wet crawls while other sections can be neck-deep in water; many of Leakey's explorations were conducted solo as few contemporaries had the necessary endurance.
 The end was finally reached again in 1964 by Mike Boon and Pete Livesey.
 A return trip to the far end takes between eight and ten hours.

 Legal permission to enter the caves is no longer granted because of the tragedy that occurred in 1967, but exploration does still take place on an unofficial basis.
-It is thought that the cave system may hold the key to breaking into the Great Scar Limestone and the extensive cave that exists behind Black Keld.
+It is thought that the cave system (known as the 'missing link') may hold the key to breaking into the Great Scar Limestone and the extensive cave that exists behind Black Keld.